 The study; "Design and in vivo characterization of kidney-targeting multimodal micelles for renal drug delivery," was conducted by Eun Ji Chung, Jonathan Wang, Christopher Poon, Deborah Chin, Sarah Milkowski, Vivian Lu at the Viterbi School of Engineering; and Kenneth R. Hallows of the Keck School of Medicine at USC.
 It was featured in the journal Nano Research and Professor Chung was selected as a Young Innovator in Nanobiotechnology from the journal.

 Funding for this research came from the University of Southern California (Provost Fellowship), the National Heart, Lung, and Blood Institute at the NIH, and the U.S. Department of Defense.

-*News Release by University of Southern California: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: University of Southern California.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.

 - 1 - Preventing Cancer Metastases : Spaser Used to Destroy Tumor Cells : Georgia State University (2017/08/21)